abhash-rai/face-recognition-attendance-system/README.md

 <br>

-1. Configure the 'Config.json' file
+1. Configure the `Config.json` file

-    In the 'Config.json' file, replace only the first four placeholder values with your MySQL server IP, username, password, and database name.
+    In the `Config.json` file, replace only the first four placeholder values with your MySQL server IP, username, password, and database name.

 <br>

 2. Add face images

-    All the images to encode should be inside `to_encode_faces` folder on following format `(where each sub-folder of to_encode_faces is information regardng a person)`:
+    All the images to encode should be inside `to_encode_faces` folder on following format (where each sub-folder of to_encode_faces is information regardng a person):

     ```
     to_encode/